 3,000–6,000 |

-Fish, lamb, or veggie mains |
+Fish, lamb, burger, or vegetarian main |

 |

-Grocery basket for two (per day) |
+Grocery basket for two per day |

 3,000–4,500 |

-Shop at Bónus/Krónan in larger towns |
+Shop at Bónus or Krónan in larger towns |

 |